 The District is notified by the Attorney General's Office and/or law enforcement authorities whenever a student is arrested for committing a criminal offense, even if it has nothing to do with school or has occurred off school property.
 When the District receives these reports, they will be reviewed.
 The District will take action as outlined in the Student Manual.
-If it is determined that out-of-school conduct indicates that a student presents a threat to the health, safety or welfare of students and/or staff, the District will not wait for adjudication of said criminal offense(s) to proceed with a disciplinary transfer/ out-of-school placement.
-The district will, however, wait for adjudication of said criminal offense(s) to proceed with the alternative placement, expulsion, or return to a comprehensive school.
+If it is determined that outof-school conduct indicates that a student presents a threat to the health, safety or welfare of students and/or staff, the District will not wait for adjudication of said criminal offense(s) to proceed with a disciplinary action (including alternative placement or expulsion).
 In addition, District discipline action is not dependent upon the outcome of the student's adjudication.
-Students need to realize that out-of-school behavior can result in expulsion from school or placement in an alternative program.
+Students need to realize that out-ofschool behavior can result in expulsion from school or placement in an alternative program.